User-agent: * Disallow: “robots.txt”

-D&R Electronica B.V. has been operating for 44 years now.
-Which is an ideal time to stop for a moment and take a look back at the past, as well as towards the future.
+D&R Electronica B.V. has been operating for 46 years now. which is an ideal time to stop for a moment and take a look back at the past, as well as towards the future.
 D&R was founded in March 1972 by (D)uco de Rijk and(&) (R)onnie Goene.

 Their aim was to design and manufacture mixing consoles for the music industry that were both affordable and of high quality.
 Since then, the company has gone far beyond its pioneering phase, weathered various economic storms and has expanded into a concept in the professional audio world.
 Our export business worldwide to every country you can think of has brought with it a steady growth in turnover and widespread distribution among buyers.

 Initially, D&R was a trend-setter in PA mixers.
 After that, we went into the studio recording sector and the world of broadcasting, Today, D&R is in the process of becoming a concept in its own right in the video and film audio post-production industry.
 This is a fast-growing industry which provides for the ever-growing demand for more image and sound information in every conceivable area.
 The enormous worldwide increase in radio and television broadcasters and the revitalized success of feature films for the cinema means that there is increasing demand for D&R products.
-The last 10 years D&R is mainly involved in Broadcast related products, such as the AXUM, Airlite-USB, Airmate-USB, AIRENCE-USB, Airlab-DT, Airmax, Lyra, Scorpius and Sirius mixers.
+The last 10 years D&R is mainly involved in Broadcast related products, such as the Webstation, AXUM, Airlite-USB, Airmate-USB, AIRENCE-USB, Airlab-DT, Lyra.
 Also our (GSM) Hybrids are very popular.

-Duco de Rijk, the managing director and founder of D&R has a track record in music (a no1 hit record when he was very young) and he was responsible for the design of all earlier analog designs of the mixing consoles and its cosmetics.
+Duco de Rijk, the managing director and founder of D&R has a track record in music (a no1 hit record HAIR with a group called ZEN, when he was very young) and he was responsible for the design of all earlier analog designs of the mixing consoles and its cosmetics.

-When the demand for digital products became more evident about 15 years ago, the R&D team was expanded with experienced senior digital designers who took over the role of the founder as designer.
+When the demand for digital products became more evident about 15 years ago, the R&D team was expanded with experienced senior digital hard and software designers who helped the founder as designer to achieve his goals.

-These days Duco de Rijk is general manager of the company and personally involved in sales, design and purchasing.
+These days Duco de Rijk is general manager of the company and still personally involved in mixing console design in every aspect.

 Their total 'part time' annual production was just five mixing consoles.